hunterjackson/docs/source/hazelcast.rst

 5. The name of the HazelCast host to connect to.
 6. The name of the group to connect to.
 7. The password for the group.
-8.  :ref:`The KCQL routing querying. <kcql>`, storing as JSON in a RING BUFFER.
+8.  :ref:`The KCQL routing querying. <kcql>`

-If you switch back to the terminal you started the Connector in you should see the  Sink being accepted and the task starting.
+If you switch back to the terminal you started the Connector in you should see the Hazelcast Sink being accepted and the task starting.

 We can use the CLI to check if the connector is up but you should be able to see this in logs as-well.